romana/vpc-router/README.md

 It can also be used independently of Kubernetes whenever you need to manage routes, backup routes and route failover in VPC environments.

+It provides a plugin architecture for the easy integration with other cloud orchestration systems.

 ## Introduction

 vpc-router is a utility for setting and deleting routes in Amazon EC2 VPC route